CalamityAdam/iot/react/homeworks/job_listing/README.md

 Perfect!
 Make sure to remove the reducer from the window once you're done testing it.

-If you refresh the `index.html` page, you should have a working currency converter!
+If you refresh the `index.html` page, you should have a working job listing app!

-## Phase 2: Bonus!

-Add another component that uses the data in the rates `store`.